BirthdayResearch/quantum/README.md

 ### Withdraw

-`withdraw()` function when called will withdraw an ERC20 token.
+`withdraw()` function when called will withdraw an ERC20 token and ETH (address == 0x0).
 Only the address with the Admin role can call this function.

 ### FlushFund

 `flushFund` function to flush the excess funds `(token.balanceOf(Bridge) - tokenCap)` across supported tokens to a hardcoded address (`flushReceiveAddress`) anyone can call this function.
+This applies to all tokens and ETH.

 ### Change Flush Receive Address